MyEtherWallet/knowledge-base/source/_posts/en/mewwallet/mewwallet-user-guide.md

 <br>

-**Step 1.** After creating your wallet, select 'Backup Now'.
+**Step 1.** After creating your wallet, select 'Back up Now'.
 Read the warning and continue.
 * You can also head to ‘Settings’, then ‘View my recovery phrase’.

 <img src="/images/posts/mewconnect/mbackup1.jpg" width="350px">